Login/Sign Up

 Caution

-Muzika 20mg/37.5mg Tablet to be taken with caution, especially if you have a history of liver diseases/conditions.
+Muzika 20mg/37.5mg Tablet to be taken with caution, especially if you have a history of liver disease.
 The dose may have to be adjusted by your doctor.

 Kidney